Samsung heir arrested in corruption scandal

 Early Friday, a judge in Seoul approved a request from prosecutors for an arrest warrant for Lee, the prosecutor's office said.
 That means Lee will be held at the detention center where he had been awaiting the court decision.

-Prosecutors allege that the executive, who's also known as Jay Y. Lee, pledged tens of millions of dollars to win favor with President Park Geun-hye and secure government support for a controversial merger that helped tighten his grip on the country's biggest conglomerate.
+Prosecutors allege that the executive, who's also known as Jay Y. Lee, pledged tens of millions of dollars to win favor with President Park Geun-hye and secure government support for a controversial merger that helped tighten his grip on Samsung.

 They are accusing him of bribery, perjury, concealing criminal profits, embezzlement and hiding assets overseas.